azminaosman/Student-Performance-Insights-Through-Agile-Approach/README.md

 ---

-## 🧠 Key Features

-- Interactive filtering by academic and demographic attributes
-- Predictive performance classification using machine learning
-- Visual summaries for trend analysis and stakeholder reporting
-- Clear distinction between administrator, teacher, and policymaker perspectives
-- Confidence indicators that enhance transparency of model predictions

----

 ## 🔍 Insights & Outcomes

 The Agile approach allows **early validation of features** and rapid improvement based on user feedback.
 By integrating **predictive analytics**, the dashboard shifts from descriptive reporting to proactive decision support: